 Becoming an inclusive and anti-racist organization

 Since our founding, Vancity has been committed to the principle of inclusion.
 Our founders believed that everyone should have access to economic opportunity and prosperity.
-We uphold the same beliefs today and are committed to doing our part in removing financial barriers that stem from systemic exclusion and inequities that affect women, Black, Indigenous, and People of Colour (BIPOC), LGBTQ2S+, and people living with visible and invisible disabilities.
+We uphold the same beliefs today and are committed to doing our part in removing financial barriers that stem from systemic exclusion and inequities that affect women, Indigenous, Black, and People of Colour (IBPOC), LGBTQ2S+, and people living with visible and invisible disabilities.

 As one of our key actions, we’re committed to becoming an anti-racist organization.
 It means we believe Black lives matter.
 It means Reconciliation is one of our core values.
 And it means continuing to use the tools of finance and banking to expand economic opportunity because nobody, regardless of race, gender, sexual orientation, or ability, should be left behind.